top of page

 What is Brush on the Bluff?

-Greenplay Northwest will be hosting several art workshops for kids at Polly Judd Park throughout the day.
+Greenplay Northwest will host several art workshops for kids at Polly Judd Park throughout the day.
 There will also be food vendors and non-profit info booths set up throughout the park.

-After the event, the artists' paintings will be auctioned off online.
-You will also be able to view them at M.A.D.
-Co Lab Studios beginning Friday, May 26th!
-The proceeds of the auction will support art-related community projects, Friends of the Bluff's wildfire reduction efforts, and the artists themselves.
+After the event, the artists' completed paintings will be displayed in a gallery and auctioned off online.
+The proceeds of the auction support art-related community projects, Friends of the Bluff's wildfire reduction efforts, and the artists themselves.

 Artists